PavanRangani/docs/docs/prd/investments/investments.md

 ## Workspace -> Investment -> Trade Log (See [mockups](https://drive.google.com/drive/u/0/folders/1xfiUGFYjddQQoArdyN_dbkRwdqXNVIcI))

 - This pages shows the investment records of only selected legal entity.
+- Column in Trade log tab: Date, Description, Editor
+  - Date
+    - Date of the record
+  - Description
+    - Description entered while creating/editing Trade log record.
+Shows full description always.
+It required shows it in new line (But never truncate)
+  - Editor
+    - Name of the user who Created/Updated this record along with date
+    - For e.g. When Trade log record is created, this column will show text `Created by Keith Vernon Mar 21, 2020` .
+When Trade log record is updated, this column will show text like `Updated by Keith Vernon Mar 21, 2020`
   - In Add / Edit dialog, only Date and description can be entered or edited